-In many locations throughout the northern hemisphere, mid-to-late April signifies the end of winter.
-Typically, it’s time to hang up our snowshoes for the season or go sandshoeing.
+In many locations throughout the northern hemisphere, late April into May signifies the end of winter.
+Typically, it’s time to hang up our snowshoes for the season or continue sandshoeing.
 Before simply putting your snowshoeing in storage, consider a few other preservation techniques that will promote the life of your snowshoes.
 Most modern snowshoes only require simple maintenance (cleaning, repair, storage), whereas a pair of traditional wooden snowshoes will require much more.

-My 18-year-old aluminum-frame Tubbs recreational snowshoes, for example, are quite beat up from snowshoeing over and around boulders on rocky terrain.
+My 20+-year-old aluminum-frame Tubbs recreational snowshoes (like the Tubbs Xplore, for example) are pretty beat up from snowshoeing over and around boulders on rocky terrain.
 But they are still in okay shape because I take good care of them.
-Likewise, my 5-year-old Northern Lites Backcountry aluminum-frame shoes are in magnificent shape because of simple maintenance practices.
+Likewise, my 10+-year-old Northern Lites Backcountry aluminum-frame shoes are in magnificent condition because of simple maintenance practices.

 My traditional snowshoes, however, do need to be treated occasionally to keep them preserved.
 Nevertheless, most quality snowshoes should last a long time if cared for properly.